APPLICATION DEADLINE:

-A master’s degree in counseling is required to apply to the Doctoral Counseling Program.
+A master’s degree in a counseling-related field is required to apply to the Doctoral Counseling Program.

 Applicants must demonstrate exceptional potential for success in, and for contribution to, the field of counseling through outstanding quality of criteria described below.